Unipoole/unipoole-service/docs/configuration.md

+## lms-services.xml
+This file can be found in the deployment in `WEB-INF/config`.
+This file contains the Spring configuration for the interaction with the LMS (Sakai).

+**Beans to note**
+### LMS Client implementation
+This declare the implementation used to communicate with the LMS.
+Here you can specify filters for modules and different tool converters.
+### LMS parser
+A class used to parse the data from the LMS.
+Setup tool and module filters and converters.
+### Tool Services
+There are a service for each tool that Unipoole can handle.
+Here you can specify the timeouts for the service.

+## unipoole-services.xml
+This file can be found in the deployment in WEB-INF/config.
+This file contains the Spring configuration for the Unipoole services.
+**Beans to note**
+### Mail Service
+Setup the mail service.
+If you need to connect to an existing mail service this can be changed.
+### ExecutorServices
+Setup the thread pool and processing services.
+These can be updated for better performance in your environment.

 ## JPA Configuration
 Please change the `persistence.xml` file located at `src/main/resources/META-INF/persistence.xml`.
 Add the following under the properties section (line 16+).